That's So Raven: Other media

+Home media

+Four DVDs of the series, with selected episodes, had been released - titled Supernaturally Stylish, Disguise The Limit, Raven's House Party and Raven's Makeover Madness.
+Bonus features include music videos, a making-of featurette, a visual commentary, bloopers, trivia games and bonus episodes.
+While all four were released in the US, only the first two were released in the UK.

+A DVD of That's So Suite Life of Hannah Montana, three crossover episodes of That's So Raven, The Suite Life of Zack & Cody and Hannah Montana, was released in the US and the UK.
+Bonus features including a That's So Raven trivia game, a Hannah Montana music video and a never-before-seen episode of The Suite Life of Zack & Cody.

 Merchandising

 That's So Raven became a successful merchandising franchise during its run; the show's merchandise includes a series of novels, dolls, board games, lunch boxes, jewelry, a fragrance and a clothing range.
 A line of video games was also developed; two games were released on the Game Boy Advance and That's So Raven: Psychic on the Scene was released on the Nintendo DS on November 2, 2006.
 Soundtrack albums That's So Raven (2004) and That's So Raven Too!
 (2006) feature recordings by some of the cast and guest performers.
 By 2006, merchandise based on the series had grossed over $400 million.